robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 - Don’t neglect assumptions in models.
 Make them explicit then aim to have them either verified or removed.

 (Adapted from http://datasciencemanifesto.org/)

+# Project AIm

+This project aims to create a medical corpus derived from medical case-studies.
+The raw data wil be stored on Research-Drive [https://www.surf.nl/en/research-drive-securely-and-easily-store-and-share-research-data] which is a EU GDPR complient service from SURF.nl.